Ministries

 Social Ministries

 The Family Life Committee plans events that bring our church family together such as our picnics, covered dish dinners, receptions, etc. They plan functions/educational programs pertaining to the family.
 Ministers make a commitment to serve.
 Minimum skills required ~ we decorate, set up, and clean up for functions and/or call parishioners for help with dishes served.
-Sacred Heart averages at least one social event per month where all parishioners are invited to participate.
-There is one regular meeting per month and they are usually held on the first Sunday of the month.
+Any social events held at Sacred Heart, all parishioners are invited to participate.
+There are meetings held quarterly and are usually on the first Sunday of the month.
 The committee can use many helping hands and fresh ideas.

 Contact: